wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Unlike Terraform, Bicep currently does not have additional providers for 3rd-party offerings such as Databricks, Snowflake, etc.

-   * Bicep is not yet integrated into the Azure Portal.
+   * Bicep is not yet integrated into the Azure Portal, which has a "See in JSON" link for each resource.
    <br /><br />